 Chatbots have come a long way since the AOL instant messenger bots of the 90s.

-Many brands choose to incorporate AI chatbots in their web design as a means of 24/7 customer support.
+Many brands choose to incorporate AI chatbots in their web design for 24/7 customer support.

-These AI chatbots are capable of handling common questions, troubleshooting issues, and assisting users (especially online shoppers) by recommending products and guiding them through purchases.
-This not only gives businesses a way to assist customers during their off hours but frees up their human customer support staff for the more complex and high-priority tasks that require human intelligence to solve.
+These AI chatbots can handle common questions, troubleshoot issues, and assist users (especially online shoppers) by recommending products and guiding them through purchases.
+This not only gives businesses a way to assist customers during off-hours but also frees up their human customer support staff for the more complex and high-priority tasks that require human intelligence to solve.

 4. Recommendation Systems